ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

 benefit of treatment.
 To avoid this, we must add SBP at initialization to create an "untreated" SBP level.

-To do this, we will add a percent increase in SBP to all simulants who are assigned SBP medication at initialization.
+To do this, we will add a percent increase in SBP to all simulants who are assigned SBP medication at initialization **AND** are adherent.
 The section below includes details on who will receive medication.

 In itialization simulants are also assigned to one drug or two drugs.
 Based on this assignment, a percent increase in SBP level will be given to each.
+The percent increase **only applies to adherent simulants**.

 .. list-table:: Percent Increase in SBP
   :widths: 10 10
   :header-rows: 1

   * - Medication Assigned
-    - Percent Decrease
+    - Percent Increase in SBP
   * - One Drug
     - 5.1%
   * - Two Drugs
     - 12%

+Example of Implementation for a Single Simulant:
+- Raw SBP value from GBD is 140
+- Assigned to treatment
+- Assigned to two therapies
+- Is adherent
+New "Untreated" SBP = Raw SBP * (1.12) = 140 * 1.12 = 156.8

+As simulants move age categories and change SBP, the **same percent increase in SBP** from initialization will be applied.
+For the example above, if this simulant above ages into a new category and their raw SBP is now 145, their untreated SBP will be 145 * 1.12 = 162.4 regardless of their current treatment category.

+Sources: NHANES Data for Medication Initialization; [An_2021]_; [Law_2009]_

 Creation of "Untreated" LDL-C Values on Initializaiton